As an employer, whistleblowing can help you:

 Vicarious liability

-If someone is bullied or harassed by others at work, it might be treated as if carried out by:
+If someone is bullied or harassed because they made a disclosure, this could be detriment.
+It might be treated as if carried out by:

 - the employer